Visitor Experience Plan

 Gallagher & Associates, an internationally recognized museum planning and design firm with offices in Washington D.C., New York City, San Francisco, and Singapore, was hired by International Architects Atelier (IAA), the lead, primary architectural design firm for the Museum’s renovation project, to create a Visitor Experience Plan.
 This plan expands upon the 2010 interpretive plan, bringing it into alignment with the current architectural design plan, and preparing a solid foundation for future design and development of exhibitions and programs.
 The Visitor Experience Plan was adopted by the Parks Board on April 25, 2017.

-The core stories are as follows:
+The core stories of the visitor experience are as follows:

 - Cultural Confluences: Rivers to 1880s